 You can teach repeated addition using arrays.
 Here is a video on how to use arrays.

-An array items organised in columns and rows.
+Arrays are items organised in columns and rows.
 Arrays are a great way of teaching multiplication as they allow children to visualise and understand how the number patterns works.

 When to use addition sheets

 Arrays should be used in conjunction with learning the multiplication tables.
 They are a way to allow children to understand the multiplication tables.
 Additionally, for those children who struggle to understand the multiplication tables this is an easy and quick way to allow them to physically see what is going on with objects or items.
-It is a good idea to introduce the concept in year 2 grade 1 as this is when they will begin to learn the times tables.
+It is a good idea to introduce the concept in year 2/grade 1 as this is when they will begin to learn the times tables.

 Additionally, children are taught to recite the times table.
 They do not understand the practicalities of how it works.
 Consequently, this leads to problems in the future.
-I encourage use to use objects so that children can manipulate the multiplication tables and learn them fast.
+I encourage to use objects so that children can manipulate the multiplication tables and learn them fast.